Local Node Differential Privacy: Separating Degrees-Only and Unrestricted Noninteractive LNDP

 To obtain the noisy averages $\overline{a_j}$, we add Gaussian noise $\frac{1}{n} \sum_{i=1}^n Z_{i,j} \sim \cN(0, \savg^2)$ to $\overline{b_j}$, where $\savg^2 = \spriv^2/n$.
 For the $t$-starpartite case, the noisy averages $\overline{a_j}$ are distributed as a mixture of two Gaussians centered at $\frac{t}{n}$ and $1$ with variance $\savg^2$, whereas for the $t$-regular case, they are distributed closely to a single Gaussian centered at $p_{n,t} \approx 1-e^{-1}$ also with variance $\savg^2$.
 See \cref{fig:reg-star-compare} for a (stylized) visualization of the distributions.

 In the arguments that follow, we show that the distribution of noisy averages $\overline{a_j}$ is more concentrated in the interval $[0, 1]$ for regular graphs than for starpartite graphs.
-By choosing the threshold $\tau$ to be the midpoint $\frac{1}{2} \left(\preg + \pstar\right)$, we then use a Chebyshev bound to show that $\sum_{j=1}^s Y_j$ lies on the correct side of $\tau$, depending on whether $G$ is regular or starpartite, with high probability, which proves \Cref{thm:reg-star-dist-unrestr}.
+We let the threshold $\tau$ be the midpoint $\frac{1}{2} \left(\preg + \pstar\right)$ and then use a Chebyshev bound to show that $\sum_{j=1}^s Y_j$ lies on the correct side of $\tau$, depending on whether $G$ is regular or starpartite, with high probability, which proves \Cref{thm:reg-star-dist-unrestr}.

-We now shift to stating and proving the lemmas necessary for the proof of accuracy. \cref{lem:prob-star-in-sj}, used for the analysis of the distributions of the indicators $Y_j$, shows that the probability that a star node is in the multiset $S_j$ when $G$ is starpartite is equal to the probability that a particular node $i$ has a neighbor in $S_j$ when $G$ is regular.
+We now state the lemmas used in the accuracy proof. \cref{lem:prob-star-in-sj}, used for the analysis of the distributions of the indicators $Y_j$, shows that the probability that a star node is in the multiset $S_j$ when $G$ is starpartite is equal to the probability that a particular node $i$ has a neighbor in $S_j$ when $G$ is regular.

 \begin{lemma} Let $G_{star}$ and $G_{reg}$ be $t$-starpartite and $t$-regular graphs on node set $[n]$, respectively, and fix $i' \in [n]$ to be any node in $G_{reg}$.
 Suppose $S$ is a random multiset of $\frac n t$ nodes chosen uniformly with replacement (as is each of the $S_j$'s in \Cref{alg:star-vs-reg}).
 Then the probability that $S$ contains a one star node when the input is $G_{star}$ equals the probability that $S$ contains a neighbor of $i$ when the input is $G_{reg}$.
 More precisely,